These resources provide help with planning ahead for NICE guidance, understanding where you are now, and conducting improvement initiatives.

 Resource impact of NICE guidance

 Resource impact reports summarise the resource impact of implementing NICE guidance.
 National estimates using assumptions about the resource impact are fully explained.
-Reports may be supported by Resource impact templates.
+Reports may be supported by resource impact templates.

 Resource impact templates are available when it has been possible to quantify resource impact and when the impact is considered to be significant.
-In some instances, the major cost drivers are identified for completion at a local level and commissioners can amend the template to reflect the local population for an estimate of the local resource impact.
+In some cases, the major cost drivers are identified for completion at a local level and commissioners can amend the template to reflect the local population for an estimate of the local resource impact.

 Resource impact templates are based on the population of England and they can be amended to estimate the resource impact for the population of Wales and Northern Ireland.

-Resource impact reports and templates are accessible through the tools and resources tabs on individual guidance and standards pages.
+Resource impact reports and templates are accessible through the 'Tools and resources' tabs on individual guidance and standards pages.

 The content of tools depends on the guidance but can include the following:

-- background information such as
+- background information such as prevalence of the condition

 - an overview of the key steps and decision points in the pathway for a specific piece of NICE guidance